-The Ride DH is a fun cambered board that has made a good name for it’self as a more than a park ride.
-Camber isn’t very Hansel these days but the Ride DH will make a lot of technical hard charging all mountain freestylers happy.
+The Ride DH is a cambered ride that will make a lot of technical hard charging all mountain freestylers happy.
 If you are looking to go big the DH is what you want.
 It’s a step above the pretty aggressive hybrid camber Buck Up or the Machete GT but it could make a camber loving aggressive rider very happy.

 Conditions: Pretty hard but not sheet ice one day and softer snow the other day.